dpbac/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Overview

 This project is part of the Udacity Azure ML Nanodegree.

-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn Logistic Regression model.
+In this project, first we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn Logistic Regression model.
 The hyperparameters of this model are optimized using HyperDrive.

-In addition, Azure Auto ML is also used to build and optimize a model on the same dataset.
+After that, a second model is built and optimized using Azure Auto ML on the on the same dataset.

-After that, the results obtained by both models are compared.
+Then, the results obtained by both models are compared.

 A diagram illustrating the steps of this project is shown below: